 Myelodysplastic syndrome (MDS) is a condition that affects the production of blood cells in your bone marrow.
-MDS is sometimes referred to as “pre-leukemia.”
-That’s because about one-third of people with MDS will eventually develop acute myeloid leukemia (AML).
+Your risk of developing MDS depends on many factors, including age.

 In some cases, this can be cured by a stem cell transplant.
 But that can be a risky procedure, and it can’t be performed on everyone.
 Other treatments are designed to prevent or delay the development of AML.